Biography

 Biography *

 Alec Avedissian, an Austro-Bulgarian baritone, is currently participating in the 2024/25 season in a new production of Rossini’s Cinderella at the Essen Opera in Germany, performing the role of Dandini and German requiem with Sofia Philharmonic Orchestra.
-From 2016 to 2023, he was a member of the ensemble at the Tyrolean State Theatre in Innsbruck, where he portrayed roles such as Count Almaviva (The Marriage of Figaro), Don Giovanni, Tarquinius (The Rape of Lucretia), and Papageno (The Magic Flute), among others.
-He has worked with renowned conductors like Jean-Christophe Spinosi and Michel Plasson, and directors such as Marco Arturo Marelli.
+From 2016 to 2023, he is a member of the ensemble at the Tyrolean State Theatre in Innsbruck, where he portrayed roles such as Count Almaviva (The Marriage of Figaro), Don Giovanni, Tarquinius (The Rape of Lucretia), and Papageno (The Magic Flute), among others.
+He has worked with renowned conductors like Jean-Christophe Spinosi, Michel Plasson, Raphael Pichon, Leif Segerstam and directors such as Marco Arturo Marelli and Barbe&Doucet.

-Avedissian has performed on opera stages across Europe, including Sofia, Montpellier, Toulouse, Florence, and Hanover.
-His repertoire includes roles such as Malatesta (Don Pasquale), Figaro (The Barber of Seville), and Albert (Werther).
+Alec Avedissian has performed on opera stages across Europe, including Sofia, Montpellier, Avignon, Toulouse, Florence, Malmö, Essen and Hanover.

 He has also collaborated with the celebrated Bulgarian pianist Ruzhka Charakchieva on recordings for Bulgarian National Radio.

-In 2013, Avedissian was recognized as Bulgaria’s Best Young Performer with the Crystal Lyre award.
+In 2013, Alec Avedissian was recognized as Bulgaria’s Best Young Performer with the Crystal Lyre award.